-Amos and Jerusha Brewster of Norwich, Conn., married in 1761, and would both die famously: he in a battle that helped turn the American Revolution toward victory for the colonists and she in a murder that remains unsolved to this day.
+Amos and Jerusha Brewster of Norwich, Conn., married in 1761, and would both die famously: he in a battle that helped turn the American Revolution toward victory and she in a murder that remains unsolved to this day.

 For Amos, life ended in 1777 on the battlefield at Fort Mifflin in Philadelphia.